ajc23/InsuranceAPI/Readme.md

 # Insurance API #

-A customer has recently purchased Travel Insurance from an Insurance Company MyInsuranceUK.
+A customer has recently purchased Travel Insurance from an Insurance Company.
 There is an online Portal which allows the customer to:
 * View basic details about the Insurance Policy
 * View all existing Claims that have been raised
 * Raise a new Claim